-- Select one course from each of the five flexible core categories AND one additional course from any flexible core category. - Note: Student can select only two courses from any one discipline. - Students are advised to select one Urban Study course to complete college requirement. - Students are advised to take SCC201/SCC202 as the scientific world flexible core and the additional flexible core as the courses are prerequisites for SCC251 and SCB255. - Note: The scientific world and additional flexible core courses are 4 credits each to complete the 20 credit flexible core requirement. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.
+- Select one course from each of the five flexible core categories AND one additional course from any flexible core category. - Note: Student can select only two courses from any one discipline. - Students are advised to select one Urban Study course to complete college requirement. - Students are advised to take SCC201/SCC202 as the scientific world flexible core and the additional flexible core as the courses are pre-requisites for SCC251 and SCB255. - Note: The scientific world and additional flexible core courses are 4 credits each to complete the 20 credit flexible core requirement.